Hong Kong political novices thrust into office on Beijing backlash

 But after November's landslide district council win, the pro-democracy camp will have control of around 117 votes on the committee - not enough to swing a vote, but possibly enough to influence the debate over what kind of leader Hong Kong needs.

 The next leader will be chosen in 2022.
-Current leader Ms Lam - who won 777 votes to take office - currently boasts record low approval ratings.
+Current leader Mrs Lam - who won 777 votes to take office - currently boasts record low approval ratings.

 "The (local) election results told us people wanted change," Mr Richard Chan said.